tenox7/BloKi/README.md

 ### Web Admin

 BloKi web admin is available under `/bk-admin/` url, defined by `-admin_uri` flag.
-You probably should change it to something else.
 In order to log in for the first time, a user will need to be created from command line.
 You can use the `user` command to list, delete and set passwords.
 To create user, simply set the password.
-The secrets file is required.
+The secrets file is required for this.

 ```sh
 bloki -secrets /path/to/bloki.secrets  user  passwd  admin